DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 diagram.cellManager.getCellId(2, "col"); // returns 3
 ~~~

-You can also get the id of a cell the subheader belongs to via using the [](../api/cell_manager/getsubheadercellid_method.md) method of the cellManager object.
+You can also get the id of a cell the subheader belongs to by using the [](../api/cell_manager/getsubheadercellid_method.md) method of the cellManager object.
 The method takes the id of the subheader of a swimlane as a parameter:

 ~~~js
 // return the id of the cell the subheader belongs to